 - Anesthesiologist : A doctor who gives you medicine to relieve pain or put you to sleep if you have surgery

 - Case manager: Usually a nurse or nurse specialist who oversees your care, answers questions, and helps you navigate your health insurance coverage

 - Genetic counselor: Can help you learn your odds of getting cancers that run in your family.
-He can also help you decide if you or your loved ones should get tested for cancer genes.
+They can also help you decide if you or your loved ones should get tested for cancer genes.